gicait/intro-to-gee-and-application/README.md

 ## Introduction

-Google Earth Engine (GEE) is a platform for scientific analysis and visualization of geospatial datasets, for academic, non-profit, business and government users.
-There are lots of satellite data and geo spatial data gathered every day.
-Those data are not used by many people due to large size and complicated nature of satellite data.
-GEE provides online platform that can be used to access, visualize, analyze those data within google cloud.
+Google Earth Engine (GEE) is a platform for scientific analysis and visualization of geospatial datasets for academic, non-profit, business, and government users.
+There are lots of satellite data, and geospatial data gathered every day.
+Many people do not use those data due to satellite data's large size and complicated nature.
+GEE provides an online platform that can be used to access, visualize, and analyze those data within google cloud, making life easier for remote-sensing data analysts.

+For example, assume we want to map the paddy area in Thailand in 2010 with MODIS Data.
+First we have to download 100s of images, perform preprocessing for each image and do the analysis to extract paddy area.
+With GEE, this entire pipeline of work can be done in Cloud and only resulting map can be exported getting rid of big part of pipeline of work.

-This tutorial includes introduction to Google Earth Engine (GEE) with wide-range of applications of GEE.
-We are using Python Programing language for this tutorial.
-It's recommended to use Google Colab (https://colab.research.google.com/) for these tutorials.
+This tutorial includes an introduction to Google Earth Engine (GEE) with a wide range of GEE applications (case studies).
+We can use either JavaScript or Python programming languages to access GEE.
+And we are using Python Programing language for this tutorial.
+But at the end, some short notes are also included for JavaScript users.

+We have tested these tutorials using Google Colab (https://colab.research.google.com/).
+So it’s recommended to use Google Colab for this tutorial as well.

 ## Content